-In and around Cork city you will find a wide range of attractions.
-Many that are within walking distance of our hotel and if not, only a short trip by bus, train or taxi.
+In and around Cork City you will find a wide range of attractions.
+Many are within walking distance of our hotel and if not, only a short trip by bus, train or taxi.

-A museum like no other, make sure you pay a visit to Cork’s Butter Museum, a spot to celebrate and educate about Ireland’s extremely successful butter trade.
-This museum is located in Shandon, a historic part of Cork city.
-Recently reviewed by the New York Times as a must see.
+A museum like no other, make sure you pay a visit to Cork’s Butter Museum, a spot to celebrate and learn about Ireland’s extremely successful butter trade.
+This museum is located in Shandon, a historic part of Cork City, recently reviewed by the New York Times as a must-see.

 Located a leisurely stroll from our hotel (2.7km) you’ll find a spot soaked in history at the Cork City Gaol.
 If you don’t fancy the walk just grab the hop on hop off city tour bus.
-At this museum you will be shown the day to day life of 19th century prisoners, the cells, yards and high walls.
-It is even available for event hire.
+At this interactive museum for all the family, explore 19th century prison cells, yards, and high walls as well a cute little radio museum to commemorate the gaol’s short history as a broadcasting centre It is even available for event hire.

-Over the years, many different churches and cathedrals were located on the sport where you will find the gothic Saint Finn Barre’s Cathedral.
-Designed in 1862 by William Burges, after he won a competition to build it for £15,000 and consequently became well known for extremely underestimating the cost of his design: the final costs was £100,000.
+Over the years, many different churches and cathedrals were located on the spot where you will find the gothic Saint Finn Barre’s Cathedral.
+Designed in 1862 by William Burges who greatly under-estimated the cost of such a project (from a humble £15000 to a staggering £100,000), St Finbarr’s Cathedral is a Gothic masterpiece that must feature on every Cork bucket-list.
 The architect William Burges also designed the mosaics, sculptures, furniture and metal work which gives this cathedral a truly unique style.

-Just down the road from our hotel you’ll find Cork Kent Station, where you can hop on a train towards Fota leaving you right on the doorstop to Fota Wildlife Park.
+Just down the road from our hotel, you’ll find Cork Kent Station, where you can hop on a train (in under 10 minutes) towards Fota leaving you right on the doorstop to Fota Wildlife Park.
 Recently a large investment was made towards the park which means it just keeps getting better and better.
 You’ll see a wide range of wildlife and indigenous plants, there are lovely spots to picnic or stop in one of the cafes for coffee or lunch.

 Take a guided tour of the Jameson Distillery, which is set in over 15 acres of land.
 Learn all about the history of the Jameson family and the whiskey, finished off with a complimentary glass of Jameson.
 You can also take a masterclass in whiskey tasting.
 April - October a tour bus leaves from Patrick’s Quay bringing you straight to the distillery.